Student Life

 Comments on StudLife.com are moderated to create a space where all readers feel comfortable adding to the discussion and to ensure that discussion remains on topic.
 We encourage readers to use their full name or initials when submitting comments as that generally leads to more respectful and substantive debate.
 Comments posted by registered users are generally approved automatically, however we reserve the right to remove them if they violate this policy.

 In moderating comments, we follow the same standards of taste that apply to the our print edition.
-Although we will not delete comments based on spelling or grammar, we do not permit personal attacks, obscenity and profanity (including single letters followed by dashes or punctuation), commercial promotions, incoherence and SHOUTING.
+Although we will not delete comments based on spelling or grammar, we do not permit personal attacks, and obscenity and profanity may be altered to conform to AP Style.
+We will not permit commercial promotions, incoherence and SHOUTING.
 Comments are not moderated because they express (or fail to express) a specific political ideology or opinion.

-Comments are never edited; they are either approved as submitted or deleted.
+Comments are never edited (except to conform to AP Style); they are either approved as submitted or deleted.
 Comment moderation is necessarily subjective, but we strive to maintain the same standards across the board.

 A reminder: Once your comment is published, it can be found in search results on Web sites like Google, Bing and Yahoo.
 Like all content, comments are governed by our Web Policy stating that, once published, we do not remove content from our online archive.